Chili Con Carne

 Some Cayenne Pepper

-Using a large pot, heat some oil (not a lot – just enough to keep the meat from sticking) and cook the meat, onions and garlic together until the meet is browned.
+Using a large pot, heat some oil (not a lot – just enough to keep the meat from sticking) and cook the meat, onions and garlic together until the meat is browned.
 Then stir in chili powder until the meat has a dark color (anywhere from 3 to 5 oz. probably).
 Add a dose of cominos as well (probably a tablespoon or two).
 Mix it all up with the meat continuing to cook over a medium flame for a minute or so.
 Then add water until the mixture has a thick soupy texture (don’t use too much water or it will have a thin soupy texture).
 Start tasting it right away.
 If you have not put in enough chili powder then put in some more, remembering that it is easier to add to this mixture than to take away from it.
 Plain chili powder isn’t usually all that spicy hot.
 It generally has a little cayenne pepper in it but not a lot.
 You can spice it up to taste by adding a little cayenne.
 As you can see, the quantities are dictated a lot by the strength of flavor you want to have.
 For example, I like a lot of onions and cominos, but others might prefer less of either or both.

 Cook the mixture over a low (low!) flame for 4 – 6 hours.
 Freezing it for a few days is supposed to enhance the flavor.